The-Marcy-Lab-School/8-0-2-express-api-middleman/README.md

 ```

 To test this out we should:
-* Run `npm run build` to update our frontend application's `dist` folder.
+* Re-run `npm run build` to re-build our frontend application's static assets in the `dist/` folder.
-* Run the server which will serve our updated frontend.
+* Re-run the server which will serve our updated frontend static assets.
-* Visit http://localhost:8080 to see the gifs!
+* Visit the server http://localhost:8080 to see the updated frontend!

 ## Development Frontend Request Proxy (if time)

 > *tldr: copy and paste the code snippet below into your `vite.config.js` file to make your development frontend application play nicely with your server and avoid cross-origin resource sharing (CORS) issues.*

+### Two Version of the Frontend

 We could totally stop here and everything would be great.
 We can now build server applications that provide frontends that utilize 3rd-party APIs without exposing API keys by utilizing environment variables!

 However, we need to remember that we have two different versions of our frontend:

+1. The development version (which lives in the `frontend/src` folder)
+2. The built "production/distribution" version (which lives in the `frontend/dist` folder)

 **<details><summary style="color: purple">Q: Which version does the server serve?</summary>**
 > The built "production/distribution" version in the `frontend/dist` folder!